Countly/countly-sdk-documentation/ios/current.md

     <span class="tabs-link">Swift</span>
   </div>
   <div class="tab">
-    <pre><code class="objectivec">config.starRatingCompletion = ^(NSInteger rating)
+    <pre class="wysiwyg-code-block"><code class="language-objectivec objectivec">config.starRatingCompletion = ^(NSInteger rating)
 {
   NSLog(@"rating %d",(int)rating);
 };</code></pre>
   </div>
   <div class="tab is-hidden">
-    <pre><code class="swift">config.starRatingCompletion = { (rating : Int) in print("rating \(rating)") }</code></pre>
+    <pre class="wysiwyg-code-block"><code class="language-swift swift">config.starRatingCompletion = { (rating : Int) in print("rating \(rating)") }</code></pre>
   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">Additionally, you can use the <code>askForStarRating:</code></span><span style="font-weight: 400;"> method to ask for a star rating anytime you would like.
+  <span style="font-weight: 400;">Additionally, you can use the </span><code><span style="font-weight: 400;">askForStarRating:</span></code><span style="font-weight: 400;"> method to ask for a star rating anytime you would like.
 It displays the 1 to 5-star rating dialog manually and executes the completion block after the user's action.
 The completion block takes a single NSInteger parameter that indicates the 1 to 5-star rating given by the user.
 If the user dismissed the dialog without giving a rating, the value for this rating will be 0, and it will not be reported to the server.
 Manually asking for a star rating does not affect the automatically requested nature of the star rating.</span>
 </p>
 <div class="tabs">
   <div class="tabs-menu">